 And while there are a ton of slight variations, most Singapore noodle recipes will call for shrimp, pork and veggies – and sometimes a scrambled egg for good measure.

 Mei fun – (米粉 or mai fun) – sometimes also referred to as rice stick noodles, are thin rice vermicelli noodles.

 Mei fun noodles are commonly used in Asian cuisine – from Mainland China and Hong Kong – to Thailand, Vietnam, Singapore – and most parts in between.

 The traditional way to produce mei fun noodles is simply with rice and water.
-However, sometimes smaller amounts of ingredients like egg, wheat and other starches are added to augment the texture in certain brands noodles.
+However, sometimes smaller amounts of ingredients like egg, wheat, and other starches are added to augment the texture of certain brand noodles.

 Rice vermicelli that hasn’t been augmented in the manufacturing process is a gluten free food.
 But it’s important to note that many of the sauces used when preparing Asian noodle dishes contain wheat.